laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 ### Rich Eco-System

 Ruby has very strong eco-system around it.
 There are great resources to help you to learn Ruby, including books, blogs, screencasts, IRC channels and etc. Though Rails is Ruby's poster child, there are lots of other interesting stuff you could do with Ruby.
-For example try [creating music](http://goruco2008.confreaks.com/02_bowkett.html) or [controlling electronics](http://rubyconf2007.confreaks.com/d1t2p1_ruby_and_electronics.html) with Ruby.
-You will find lot of awesome Ruby libraries and modules, in the form of [RubyGems](http://www.rubygems.org).
+For example, try [creating music](http://goruco2008.confreaks.com/02_bowkett.html) or [controlling electronics](http://rubyconf2007.confreaks.com/d1t2p1_ruby_and_electronics.html) with Ruby.
+You will find lot of awesome libraries and modules, in the form of [RubyGems](http://www.rubygems.org).
 You could easily plug and play these gems to your own applications.

 ## Hello World (sucks!)

-Knowing the background of Ruby, now it's time to get into the water.
+Knowing the background, I know now you are excited to get into the water.
 First of all will cover some basic prerequisites.

 ### Installing Ruby